crosshatch/server/OVERVIEW.md

   alternatives.
 This effect compounds over time.
 - **AI-Driven Adaptability:** Built from the ground up with AI, Crosshatch dynamically evolves to meet changing learning goals and preferences, ensuring long-term relevance and engagement.

+### Funding Strategy

+Crosshatch is currently built by a single contributor and does not require funding.
+However, there will come a time when it is necessary to hire employees, retain legal council and pay for security audits and advertising, among many other expenses.
+When this time comes, the business can participate in programs designed to support innovation in the EdTech sector.
+One such example is **Small Business Innovation Research (SBIR)**; this program consists of several federal agencies (including the Department of Education and the National Science Foundation) which offer funding to EdTech innovators.

+### Addressing Regulatory and Ethical Concerns

+While the intended end consumer of Crosshatch is children, the immediate customer is parents and educators, who are equipped to discern how the end experience takes shape.
+Admin oversight is a core tenet of the platform; admins are responsible for approving generated content (and therefore removing any biases or undesirable content).

+Crosshatch complies with child data privacy regulations (e.g., COPPA, GDPR) and has undergone numerous security audits.

 ## Conclusion